chef/chef-web-docs/content/style_guide.md

 Bulleted lists break up text blocks and draw attention to a group of
 items:

-    * text goes here
-    * text goes here
-    * text goes here
-    * text goes here
+    Introductory sentence:

+    * list item
+    * list item

+      * sublist item
+      * sublist item

+    * list item
+    * list item

-Use the asterisk symbol (\*) only for bulleted lists, even though Sphinx supports using other symbols.
+Use the asterisk symbol (<span class="title-ref">\*</span>) only for bulleted lists, even though Sphinx supports using other symbols.
+Leave a blank line before the first list item and after the last, and leave blank lines around nested list items.
+Do not indent list items, but nested list items should be indented **two** spaces.

 Numbered Lists
 --------------

 Numbered lists are created like this:

-    #. text goes here
-    #. text goes here
-    #. text goes here
-    #. text goes here
+    Introductory sentence:

+    #. numbered list item
+    #. numbered list item

+       #. sublist item 1
+       #. sublist item 2
+       #. sublist item 3

+    #. numbered list item

 Use the number symbol (\#) to let Sphinx handle the actual ordering.
 If the number list needs to change later, you don't have to worry about making sure the numbers are in the correct order.
+Leave a blank line before the first list item and after the last, and leave blank lines around nested list items.
+Don't indent list items, but nested list items should be indented **three** spaces.

 Definition Lists
 ----------------